Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: RFIM mapping and free-energy analysis

-We estimated the RFIM mean-field parameters $H$ and $\Delta$ on the $(M_w,\sigma)$ grid by fitting $m_d^\star$ to the self-consistent equation $m=\erf\!\left(\tfrac{m+a_1}{\sqrt{2},a_2}\right)$, fixing $J=1$ so that $a_1\equiv H$ and $a_2\equiv \Delta$.
-We parameterized $a_1(M_w)$ and $a_2(\sigma)$ with low-order polynomials (quadratic in $M_w$; non-decreasing linear in $\sigma$) and estimated coefficients by least squares over the grid.
-To stabilize the $a_2$ fit and avoid spurious bistability, we excluded data from the synchronized regime and applied a light regularization to suppress unrealistically sharp transitions.
-Extended Data Fig.~\ref{ext_fig:rfim_param_est} shows the fitted relations.
+where $a_1 \equiv H/J$ and $a_2 \equiv \Delta/J$ are the normalized effective RFIM parameters, with the interaction scale $J$ absorbed into them.
+Throughout the fitting, we fix $J=1$ as the reference scale, so that numerically $a_1=H$ and $a_2=\Delta$.
+We represented $a_1(M_w)$ and $a_2(\sigma)$ by low-order polynomials---quadratic in $M_w$ and non-decreasing linear in $\sigma$---and estimated their coefficients by least squares over the grid.
+To stabilize the fit for $a_2$ and avoid spurious bistability, we fit it using only data from the volatile regime ($\sigma \ge 0.6$), excluding the synchronized regime, and applied light regularization to suppress unrealistically sharp transitions.
+The resulting fitted relations are shown in Extended Data Fig.~\ref{ext_fig:rfim_param_est}.